valikminak/ValikMinak/README.md

 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to know more
-- ⚡ I love to read and hard music 🔥
+- ⚡ I love to read

 ### Connect with me: